Graduate School Bulletin

 1. An average grade of B or higher is required for all courses.

-8. All PhD students must act as teaching assistants for five semesters (regardless of support), and they must register for ESM 698 Practicum in Teaching in all five semesters for a total of 3 credits and 0 credits for the rest.
+• All full -time PhD students must act as teaching assistants for five semesters (regardless of support), and they must register for ESM 698 Practicum in Teaching- in all five semesters for 0 credits.

 C. Preliminary Examination

-The preliminary examination must be taken before the beginning of the student’s fifth semester.
-This is an oral examination designed to test the student’s ability to utilize his or her materials science background to carry out research in a chosen field of study, and to make clear written and oral presentations of research.
+A preliminary examination must be taken during the student’s fifth semester as a Ph.D. student once all of the above requirements are completed.
+This is an oral examination designed to test the student’s ability to utilize his or her materials science and engineering background to carry out research in a chosen field of study, and to make clear written and oral presentations of research.
 At least ten days prior to the examination, the candidate should submit a research proposal (10-15 pages) to the examiners that places the research in context and outlines a scenario for its completion.
-The student must have finished the required coursework for the PhD program prior to taking the oral exam.

 D. Advancement to Candidacy

-After the prelims, the department processes the Advancement to Candidacy once the student’s preliminary examination committee has signed to confirm that the student has passed the prelims.
-It is important to note, that a student must have no “I” or “U” grades for courses that count towards the degree to advance to candidacy.
-He/she must have completed all coursework requirements to advance to candidacy.
+• It is important to note, that a student must have no “I” or “U” grades for all courses that count towards the degree to advance to candidacy.

 E. Dissertation

 The most important requirement of the Ph.D. degree is the completion of a dissertation, which must be an original scholarly investigation.
 The dissertation shall represent a significant contribution to the scientific literature, and its quality shall be compatible with the publication standards of appropriate and reputable scholarly journals.
-At least two semesters should elapse between the preliminary exam and submission of the dissertation.
+At least two academic semesters should elapse between the preliminary exam and digital submission of the dissertation through Stony Brook University's ProQuest/UMI ETD administrator site.

 F. Defense